Snow Policy Brochure (Winter 2018-2019)

 - Clear sidewalks within 24 hours of snow accumulation

 Vehicles on designated snow emergency routes must be equipped with chains or snow tires.
-You are also reminded that during a snow emergency, no parking is allowed in the circular portion of a cul-de-sac and if there is parking on both sides of the street, park on the even sides of the street in even-numbered years and the odd side in odd-numbered years.
+You are also reminded that during a snow emergency, no parking is allowed in the circular portion of a cul-de-sac and if there is parking on both sides of the street, park on the even side of the street in even-numbered years and the odd side in odd-numbered years.
 If you have a driveway, please park there.

 Plowing Snow: Please remember it will take approximately 18 hours to plow all the township streets after the accumulation of snow stops.
 If you have any questions regarding the plowing operations please call: 610-726-7127.